U.S. securities class-action suits rise, big Supreme Court case looms

 Earlier this month, NERA Economic Consulting said federal courts in 2013 approved $6.5 billion of settlements, up from $3.3 billion in 2012.

-The largest settlement to win approval in 2013 was Bank of America Corp’s (BAC.N) $2.43 billion settlement of claims over its January 2009 purchase of Merrill Lynch & Co.
+The largest settlement to win approval in 2013 was Bank of America Corp’s $2.43 billion settlement of claims over its Jan.
+2009 purchase of Merrill Lynch & Co.

 That payout was less than half the record $7.24 billion related to Enron Corp in 2006, and $6.19 billion related to WorldCom Inc in 2005.